12-2-2020 to 14-2-2020 Bali, Indonesia

 Mike Beard, Global Health Director and Exec Director of Better World Campaign, United Nations Foundation

-24-1-2017 Mumbai, India
+23-1-2017 Mumbai, India

-22-2-2017 to 24-2-2017 Mexico City
+23-2-2017 Mexico City

-28-11-2016 to 1-12-2016 Nairobi, Kenya
+27-11-2016 to 30-11-2016 Nairobi, Kenya

 Kenyatta International Convention Center (KICC), Nairobi, 28th November – 1st December

-Arif Neky, National Coordinator of the SDG Philanthropy Platform in Kenya, will also join Inclusive and Effective Multi-Stakeholder Partnerships: How to strengthen ownership, results, transparency and mutual accountability (November 30), showcasing the Platform’s achievements in Kenya.
-The Platform Kenya will join How Can Foundations Better Collaborate with Governments?
+Arif Neky, National Coordinator of the SDG Philanthropy Platform in Kenya, also joined Inclusive and Effective Multi-Stakeholder Partnerships: How to strengthen ownership, results, transparency and mutual accountability (November 30), showcasing the Platform’s achievements in Kenya.
+The Platform Kenya also joined How Can Foundations Better Collaborate with Governments?
 From Evidence to Action (December 01), outlining the Platform’s support for the Guidelines for Effective Philanthropic Engagement (GEPE) initiative, implemented under OECD netFWD in collaboration with the East African Association of Grantmakers (EAAG) as well as two events in promoting Primary Health Care partnerships across Kenya and on inclusive business led by the Business Call to Action.

 #GivingTuesday, held on November 29, 2016, is a global day dedicated to philanthropy.
-In the lead up to the celebration of this day, SDG Philanthropy Platform partner CAF America will highlight the most innovative programs and projects initiated by corporate donors active in the philanthropic landscape in order to inspire and encourage impactful giving.
+In the lead up to the celebration of this day, SDG Philanthropy Platform partner CAF America highlighted the most innovative programs and projects initiated by corporate donors active in the philanthropic landscape in order to inspire and encourage impactful giving.

-Convergence: Philanthropy as a Partner in Achieving the Sustainable Development Goals - UN General Assembly Opening Week Side Event
+Photos: Convergence: Philanthropy as a Partner in Achieving the Sustainable Development Goals - UN General Assembly Opening Week Side Event

-21-9-2016 New York, NY
+20-9-2016 New York, NY

-The event was attended by leaders in government, philanthropy, the UN system, civil society and business to explore themes including promoting inclusion, reducing inequality, women’s empowerment, education, and approaches to the SDGs like better data systems and impact investing.
-The convening will also emphasize the ‘universality’ agenda and what it means for SDG planning in the US and Europe, and what governments can do to create an enabling environment for the philanthropy sector and grantees.
+The event was attended by leaders in government, philanthropy, the UN system, civil society and business, who explored themes including promoting inclusion, reducing inequality, women’s empowerment, education, and approaches to the SDGs, including better data systems and impact investing.
+The convening also emphasized the ‘universality’ agenda and what it means for SDG planning in the US and Europe, and what governments can do to create an enabling environment for the philanthropy sector and grantees.

-19-9-2016 New York, NY
+18-9-2016 New York, NY

 Learn more: https://refugeesmigrants.un.org/summit